TarodBOFH/tarodbofh.github.io/_drafts/simple-strategies-to-manage-techdebt-part-1.md

 ## How is technical debt born

 Technical debt is not only born in the code.
 This is one of the biggest mistakes thar startups make when thinking about it but also happens on established companies.
 According our definition above it can be born different ways.

+Let's explore some example:

-For example, a stakeholder meeting establishing a plan for the company to duplicate clients or traffic will spawn a bunch of tech-debt items to optimize performance, allow scalability or other evolutions that are needed to achieve that goal.
+- A stakeholder meeting establishing a plan for the company to duplicate clients or traffic will spawn a bunch of tech-debt items to optimize performance, allow scalability or other evolutions that are needed to achieve that goal.
 Specially if scalability was not important for some services and thus their architecture was not focused on that.

-Maybe our company is not yet ready to fully automated CI/CD pipelines, and we have some manual QA testing, and some teams keep detecting in their retrospectives that there is a problem there, needing additional environments or just evolving the pipelines and training the team to help them automate those tests.
+- Our company is not yet ready to fully automated CI/CD pipelines, and we have some manual QA testing, and some teams keep detecting in their retrospectives that there is a problem there, needing additional environments or just evolving the pipelines and training the team to help them automate those tests.

-Or a new technology spawning in our market that gives and advantage to competitors and forces the company to switch to it, evolving architectures or tools, or just because there is a lack of engineers working in our previous technology stack.
+- A new technology spawning in our market that gives and advantage to competitors and forces the company to switch to it, evolving architectures or tools, or just because there is a lack of engineers working in our previous technology stack.
+- A merge is happening with another company, and we need to improve our ability to integrate with them, by improving our documentation, APIs and standardization.
+- A library we were using in the past suddenly gets a new major version and drops support and compatibility with the previous one.
+-  A quick bug fix that did not pass a proper code review gets forgotten in the codebase.
+Also, this bug fix has unforeseen consequences (see bellow)
+- ...

 I stumbled recently upon this blog entry [Intentional Qualities](https://medium.com/@elizarov/intentional-qualities-7e6a57bb87fc) from [Roman Elizarov](https://www.linkedin.com/in/relizarov) and we would like to highlight a couple of paragraphs there: